AkshayAnil1080/voice_assistant/README.md

-# this is one of my pyhton project
+# this is one of my python project

 i have created my assistant jarvis which react on three commands for you.
 1. if u say "HEY JARVIS"